zcemata/comp0034-week2/README.md

 The activities are accessed from [activities/activities.md](/activities/activities.md)

+There are optional activitities for more practice:

+- [activities/lollapalooza.md](/activities/lollapalooza.md) - Guided activity to create charts in a dashboard
+- [activities/covid.md](/activities/covid.md) - This activity is not scripted so will be more challenging

 ## Week 1 solutions

 Possible solutions to the week 1 activity are in [week1_solutions](/week1_solutions)